McKynlee/docker-fullstack-app/README.md

 Before we used these types of files to make it easier for other people setup the local environment for our application but now we can use it to actually setup and run our database.
 Now let's configure **Docker Compose** with a new container to handle our database.

-1. add a new container to the `docker-compose.yml` file for the database:
+1. If we take a look at the **database** container in the `docker-compose.yml` file we can examine the configuration for the **database** container environment.
+This one is gonna look quite a bit different from the **client** container.

     ```yml
     services:
-        ## ... client container settings
+        ## ...
+CLIENT CONTAINER SETTINGS ...

         ##
         ## CONTAINER for Postgres database